JPBureik/experiment-monitoring/server_setup.md

 ## Preparing the RaspberryPi

-  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian Buster Lite on the SD card
+  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspberry Pi OS Lite on the SD card

   * Add an SSH file to the boot SD card:
     <pre>